dwhiffing/fury/content/nato/es/air/body.md

 The fighting core of the Spanish Airforce is the EF-18A, with four operational Squadrons plus a training group.
-Spain obtained 60 ‘A+’ and 12 ‘B+ versions of the aircraft, prefixed as EF these aircraft are very close to the ‘C/D’ standard allowing them to employ a modern suite of precision ground attack munitions, however they are limited to the Aim-7F Sparrow missile for air to air combat.
+Spain obtained 60 ‘A+’ and 12 ‘B+’ versions of the aircraft, prefixed as EF these aircraft are very close to the ‘C/D’ standard allowing them to employ a modern suite of precision ground attack munitions, however they are limited to the Aim-7F Sparrow missile for air to air combat.
 An attempt (historically